MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/g/group-newsgroup.md

 # group, newsgroup

-Use *newsgroup*, not *group,* to refer to an internet discussion group that focuses on a particular topic.
+Use *newsgroup,* not *group,* to refer to an internet discussion group that focuses on a particular topic.